VirtoCommerce/vc-module-quote-experience-api/README.md

 This module provides queries and mutations for working with quotes via GraphQL.

+## Notes
+This is a preview module, it should not be used in production.

+Known limitations:
+* When creating a quote from the cart, the shipment price is not saved.
+* When confirming a quote, the ManualShippingTotal is not saved to the order.
+* When confirming or rejecting a quote, there is no permission check.

 ## Documentation
 * [Quote Experience API Module Documentation](https://virtocommerce.com/docs/latest/modules/quote-experience-api/)
 * [View on GitHub](docs/index.md)